TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 5 - Cost Management/1.5.3-cost/_index.md

 weight: 30
 ---

-It’s important to calculate unit cost, despite the fact it does not actually exist.
+It's important to calculate unit cost, despite the fact it does not actually exist.
 When you bought that cluster, you did not pay $1 per GHz of CPU.
 You paid $100,000 for the entire thing, including installation.
 The $1 is just for ease of calculation so you do not end up with a loss.

 ![cost input and unit pricing](1.5.3-fig-1.png)

 The Unit cost per VM depends on Overcommit Ratio, since the hardware cost is identical.
 If cluster A has 2x overcommit ratio, then the cost per VM is 2x cheaper, all else being equal.

-Overcommit Ratio is the way you justify a higher price, hence it’s imperative to disclose upfront to your customers.
+Overcommit Ratio is the way you justify a higher price, hence it's imperative to disclose upfront to your customers.

 Unit Cost has to be associated with VM, not ESXi.
 It is expressed in vCPU, not per physical core or GHz.
 How many vCPU you plan to pack determines the cost per vCPU.